 1E Tachyon provides a comprehensive set of actions that you can utilize in your settings management without doing scripting.
 For people with a ConfigMgr background, the UI is different, but you get the hang of it quickly.

-Be sure to keep your eyes peeled for the next blog in this series in the upcoming weeks.
+Be sure to keep your eyes peeled for the next blog in this series in the upcoming weeks, and feel free to take a look at the original webinar too!
 In the meantime, you can learn more about 1E Tachyon Guaranteed State here.